SAP-samples/abap-cheat-sheets/26_ABAP_Dictionary.md

       - `bt_elem5` represents a type that requires additional specifications.
 The type alone is not possible since it is a currency field that must relate to a currency code field.
 The annotation can be added using an ADT quick fix.
       - `dtel_elem*` represents components with elementary types using data elements.
 The data elements used are all released for ABAP for Cloud Development.
       - `dref*` represents components with data references.
 The example covers references to built-in types, data elements and the generic type data.
       - `oref*`/`iref` represents components with object/interface references.
-Random released classes/interfaces are used.
+Random released classes/interfaces and the generic type `object` are used.
       - `struc*` represent components with structured types.
 The example does not cover DDIC structures, but DDIC database tables.
 Tables from the ABAP cheat sheet repository are used.
 Two structures represent include structures.
 One of them is specified with suffix.
 The following would not be possible in the example case since both tables contain some identically named components that would prevent an activation:
         ```abap
         struc2: include zdemo_abap_carr;